 What is the Peri-menopause?

-As women, our bodies go through dramatic changes as we age, and these changes are caused by our hormones.
-Perimenopause is the time of a woman’s life when her hormonal cycle slows, her fertility reduces, and periods become less common as she heads toward menopause.
-It can be a very stressful time because it affects her physical and emotional state.
+As women, our bodies undergo dramatic changes as we age, and our hormones cause these changes.
+Peri-menopause is the time of a woman’s life when her hormonal cycle slows, her fertility reduces, and periods become less common as she heads toward menopause.
+It can be very stressful because it affects her physical and emotional state.

-To understand what causes the peri-menopause and how to best reduce the symptoms, it is important to appreciate the changes that occur in the female body during aging.
+It understands what causes peri-menopause and how to reduce the symptoms best.
+It is essential to appreciate the changes in the female body during aging.
 There are four main stages in a woman’s hormonal life:

-Puberty is the process of sexual maturation; it normally begins around the age of 11 and lasts for several years.
-Generally, it begins with breast development, followed by the growth of pubic hair and finally menstruation.
+Puberty is the process of sexual maturation; it typically begins around the age of 11 and lasts for several years.
+Generally, it starts with breast development, followed by the growth of pubic hair, and finally, menstruation.

 The Reproductive Years

 The reproductive years begin with the onset of menstruation and persist until peri-menopause.
 They are characterized by the menstrual cycle, which controls a woman’s fertility.
 The menstrual cycle is primarily governed by fluctuations in the levels of the hormones that prevent ovulation and regulate the thickness of the uterine lining to prepare for the implantation of a possible fertilized egg.